 Non Attendance for Appointments

 Patients not attending appointments is a real problem for the surgery.
 If you are unable to attend for an appointment with either the Doctor or Nurse then it is vital to cancel that appointment as soon as possible.
+This can be done by telephoning the surgery or via our MJOG text messaging service.
 Approximately seven full surgeries worth of appointments are lost each month due to patients not attending.
 This is unfair to other patients.

-To counter this problems Crown Street Surgery the following policy:
+To monitor this problem Crown Street Surgery use the following policy:

-- If two appointments are missed without prior cancellation the patient will be sent a formal warning letter.
+- If two appointments are missed without prior cancellation in a six month period the patient will be sent a formal warning letter.

-- Should a third appointment be missed the patient will then be removed from the practice list and will have to find another GP.
+- Should a third appointment be missed the patient’s registration will be discussed with the Clinical Team which could lead to removal from the practice list and they will have to find another GP.

 Violent or Abusive Patients